caseyanderson/sousveillance/pre-flight/01-raspbian-to-sd-card.md

 Note: this information is very similar to the information on [this](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) page.

-1. download the raspbian jessie image I prepared for this workshop from [dropbox]() to your computer. when it is done downloading, double-click to unzip.
+1. download the compressed raspbian jessie image I prepared for this workshop from [dropbox]() to your computer. when it is done downloading.

 2. Download and install the `SDFormatter` from [here](https://www.sdcard.org/downloads/formatter_4/index.html)